Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 Building process takes about 0.2s.
 Since there is no `-t` option in the `docker build` command, and no instructions after `FROM $BASE_IMAGE` in the `Dockerfile-app`, the image built on this step coincides with the base image.

-28. Get the list of images
+28. Get the list of images:

 ```
 docker images
 ```

-The Image ID for image with the Tag `PRCS-b6f6eb0218ab7ae82a57dc162fa43eab` is listed only once
+The Image ID for image with the Tag `PRCS-b6f6eb0218ab7ae82a57dc162fa43eab` is listed only once.

 ### Example 4: CMD vs ENTRYPOINT ###

-29. Change to the example directory
+29. Change to the example directory:

 ```
 cd ~/devops-course-2022/06_sep_2022_docker_best_practices_ii/cmd_vs_entrypoint
 ```

-30. Get the contents of the directory
+30. Get the contents of the directory:

 ```
 ls
 ```

-Output: `Dockerfile  Dockerfile-postgres-customized`
+Output: `Dockerfile  Dockerfile-postgres-customized`.

-31. See an example for building postgres image with non-default parameters
+31. See an example for building postgres image with non-default parameters:

 ```
 nano Dockerfile-postgres-customized
 ```

-32. See an example of Dockerfile where CMD is used for passing parameters to ENTRYPOINT
+32. See an example of Dockerfile where CMD is used for passing parameters to ENTRYPOINT:

 ```
 nano Dockerfile
 ```

-33. Build an image from the Dockerfile
+33. Build an image from the Dockerfile:

 ```
 docker build -t darwin:latest .
 ```

-Building process takes 1.5s
+Building process takes 1.5s.

 34. Create and start a container based on the image built on the previous step, without pointing the last `docker run` parameter.

-The option `--rm` means that the container will be removed automatically after is it stopped
+The option `--rm` means that the container will be removed automatically after is it stopped:

 ```
 docker run --rm darwin